parasoft/soatest-cucumber/README.md

 Test steps can also pass data between each other by leveraging SOAtest test variables.

+First time user's should follow the [tutorial](tutorial.md).
+However, the following steps are provided as a general reference for how to use this java
+module:

-1. **Identify your testing requirements.**  The first step is to determine your testing requirements.
-For Cucumber, this involves identifying what types of steps you would like to support in any Cucumber test scenarios you have written or intend to write.
-You need to identify the types of steps and high-level requirements for what actions would need to be performed for each step.
+1. **Identify your testing requirements.**  The first step is to identify what types of steps you need to support in any Cucumber test scenarios you have written or intend to write.
+You need to identify the patterns and what actions would need to be performed for each step.
+Cucumber can assist with this.
+If you execute a Cucumber test scenario without implementing any step definitions then Cucumber will suggest which step definitions to implement, including patterns.
    * For more explanation about steps and step definitions, [click here](https://cucumber.io/docs/reference#step-definitions).
    * For an example of a Cucumber test scenario,